ggcarrots/django-carrots/source/python_xmas_tree.rst

     >>> foo(x, x + 1, x + 2)
     FOO 42 43 44

-Note that the name is just a label.
-If we change a label for another one, the other labels will not change – the same happens with the arguments:
+Note that the argument name is just a label.
+If we change the value attached to a label for another one, the other labels will not change – the same happens with the arguments:

     >>> def plus_five(n):